tobek/laminae/03-lgd.md

 		opacity: 0.95;
 	}
 </style>

+so, should it still be "good"? are there different groups with different ideas about goodness?

+should be very rigid

+kinda needs an overhaul and more flavor/complexity

 - Rules/logic for the forgetting thing: if you have visited this plane, then you forget
 - bureaucrats ensure missions aren't anywhere where hero will be recognized